U.S.-India Clean Energy Finance (US-ICEF)

 USICEF’s support will lay the foundation for project developers in distributed solar power to access much-needed capital to scale up their businesses.
 By developing a framework to make projects investment-ready for OPIC and other development finance institutions, USICEF will also in turn help catalyze needed additional investment from private sources.

-(1) The Project Developer applies for a USICEF grant for project preparation support.
+- The Project Developer applies for a USICEF grant for project preparation support.
+Access the project developer's application by filling out a contact form.